-Student loans and credit cards are two of the most widely held types of debt — and two of the most difficult to repay.
+Student loans and credit cards are two of the most widely held types of debt—and two of the most difficult to repay.
 Focusing on one debt at a time is the most effective way to pay off multiple debts.
 Using this strategy, you'll make big, lump-sum payments to just one specific debt and minimum payments on all the others.
-Figuring out whether to pay off student loans or credit cards first can be tough.
+However, figuring out whether to pay off student loan debt or credit card debt first can be tough.

 - Consequences of not paying